NiklasGollenstede/tst-search/README.md

 Each [development build](#development-builds) also builds a release ZIP/XPI.
 For any given SemVer, the one from the tag with the highest build number will be manually uploaded to AMO as the release of that version.
 The instructions for and logs of that tag show exactly how the release version was built.
 Input to the build are source files from this repository, and files installed in `node_modules/` by `npm` as specified in `package.json` and `package-lock.json`.
-Currently, the build process only builds some non-source files and ZIPs the required files.
+Currently, the build process only builds some non-source files, and ZIPs the required files.